 Which Beginner Kayak is Perfect for You?

-There are many great kayaks out there for beginners, and the best one for you depends on what you intend to use it for.
+There are many great kayaks for beginners, and the best one for you depends on what you intend to use it for.

-If you’re looking for a great fishing kayak for beginners, we strongly recommend the Perception Pescador 12.
-This less expensive rebrand of a high-end kayak allows novice paddlers to experience a higher degree of quality.
+If you’re looking for a great fishing kayak for beginners, or simply an all-purpose vessel to go anywhere, we strongly recommend the Perception Pescador Pro 12.
+This less expensive rebrand of a high-end kayak allows novice paddlers to experience a higher degree of quality than is usually available for this price.
 With lots of cargo space, great tracking, stability and maneuverability, the Pescador is a top-grade kayak at a bargain price.

-For solo recreational paddling, the best starter kayak is the Sun Dolphin Aruba 10.
-Fans of the Aruba 10 say this stable and maneuverable kayak is one of the best bargains around.
-If you’re eager to get out on the water as soon as possible, the Aruba 10 is worth a look.
+For solo recreational paddling, the best kayak for beginners is the Sun Dolphin Aruba 10.
+This stable and maneuverable kayak is one of the best bargains around.
+While it can’t handle anything particularly rough, it’s a weekend leisure-seeker’s dream.
+If all you want is to paddle lakes and placid rivers, the Aruba 10 is worth a look.

 Tandem paddlers should check out the Ocean Malibu Two, a versatile, sturdy and stable recreational sit-on-top kayak.
 Equally at home in rivers, lakes and ocean bays, the Malibu Two offers a world of adventure for you and a friend, at an entry-level price.